ImpactMapper/postgresql-to-s3/README.md

-# RDS to S3 backups
+# PostgreSQL S3 Backups

-This docker image starts a scheduled cron job.
-The cron job creates a dump of a postgres database on RDS, compresses it and uploads it to S3.
+This docker image starts an hourly cron job.

+The cron job creates a backup of the PostgreSQL database and uploads it to S3.
-#### How it works in detail

-This container performs the following steps when executed:
-* Create a compressed dump of the database using `pg_dump`
-* Upload the dump to s3

 ## Usage